This post may contain affiliate links. Please read our disclosure policy.

-“Wheaty” tasting, this gluten free brown bread recipe is sure to be a family favorite.
-With added whole grains and lots of depth of flavor, this versatile, wheatless loaf of gf whole grain bread keeps you full and satisfied!
+“Wheaty” tasting, this gluten free brown bread has added whole grains and lots of depth of flavor.
+This versatile, wheatless loaf of gluten free whole grain bread keeps you full and satisfied, and makes the best hearty sandwiches.

 This good, hearty gluten free whole grain bread has a thick but tender, bakery-style crust that will satisfy that craving for the wheat bread you're missing.
 If you've ever wondered if you can “add some gluten free whole grains” to our other gluten free bread recipes, this is your moment!
 It's as if you could make gluten free wheat bread.

-Hearty and wheaty-tasting, with just the right amount whole grain teff and oats and a touch of molasses, this gf bread recipe was developed to incorporate those whole grains.
-Just like good gluten free baking requires good gluten free recipes, a whole grain gluten free bread comes only from a recipe designed for it.
-This is that recipe.
+Hearty and wheaty-tasting, with just the right amount whole grain teff and oats and a touch of molasses, this recipe was developed to incorporate those whole grains, unlike our classic white gluten free bread, or even our gluten free sourdough bread.

 If you're new to making gluten free bread, or to making bread in general, it's best to begin with a batter-style bread like this wheat free but wheaty-tasting brown bread.